You want smart political talk without the meltdowns?

 It's not important.

-So what's really gonna go on here?
+So what's really going to go on here?

-Because I've always said that Pelosi's speaker in name only, and that the real speakers, Congresswoman Alexandria Ocasio-Cortez.
+Because I've always said that Pelosi's speaker in name only and that the real speakers, Congresswoman Alexandria Ocasio-Cortez.

-Now it was interesting yesterday.
+Now, it was interesting yesterday.

 And most of the courting by Schumer, Pelosi, and Biden had been with Manchin and Cinema.

-It looks like Medicare expansion, all these other lofty socialist redistribution, new Green Deal socialism plans are laid to to waste here.
+It looks like Medicare expansion, all these other lofty socialist redistribution, new Green Deal socialism plans are laid to waste here.

-No, I I don't think so.
+No, I don't think so.

 They'll go along with the bipartisan infrastructure bill.